pepyakin/inscriber9000/README.md

 inscriber 9000 serves all your inscribing needs.
 It will take whatever you want to inscribe, sign it with your private key, and then send it to the chain.

+> [!CAUTION]
+> You are going to lose your funds.
+Use at your own risk.

 ## Getting Started

 To install you need to have rust installed.
 (See https://rustup.rs/).
 Then you can install